kubernetes/website/content/en/docs/setup/production-environment/turnkey/alibaba-cloud.md

 The source code for [Kubernetes with Alibaba Cloud provider implementation](https://github.com/AliyunContainerService/kubernetes) is open source and available on GitHub.

-For more information, see "[Quick deployment of Kubernetes - VPC environment on Alibaba Cloud](https://www.alibabacloud.com/forum/read-830)" in English and [Chinese](https://yq.aliyun.com/articles/66474).
+For more information, see "[Quick deployment of Kubernetes - VPC environment on Alibaba Cloud](https://www.alibabacloud.com/forum/read-830)" in English.